Got a question about mortgages?

 Q: How do I know what loan is best for me?

-A: Review your current situation and future goals, and then answer these questions with your loan officer to help determine the best course of action:
+A: Review your current situation and future goals, and then answer these questions with your loan originator to help determine the best course of action:

 Q: What is the minimum down payment for conventional, FHA, and VA loans?